jay6101/Invisible-Watermark-Removal/README.md

-# Invisible Watermark Removal Challenge — 1st Place Solution
+# Invisible Watermark Removal Challenge — 1st Place Solution Implementation

 **NeurIPS 2024 Competition**

-This repository contains our first-place solution for the Invisible Watermark Removal Challenge.
-We tackle two main tracks: **Black Box** (cluster-specific removal) and **Beige Box** (known watermark methods).
+This repository contains an implementation of the first-place solution from the paper ["First-Place Solution to NeurIPS 2024 Invisible Watermark Removal Challenge"](https://arxiv.org/abs/2508.21072) by Shamshad et al. Since the official code is not publicly available, we have recreated this implementation based on the paper's methodology.
+The solution tackles two main tracks: **Black Box** (cluster-specific removal) and **Beige Box** (known watermark methods).

 ## Competition Resources